What can I do with a PPA degree?

 - Service – We promote the above values in order to exemplify the ideals of public service

-The University of Missouri-St. Louis’ Public Policy Administration (P P ADM) program has three components: the Master of Public Policy Administration (MPPA) degree program, the Nonprofit Management and Leadership Program (NPML), and the Local Government Partnership (LGP).
+The University of Missouri-St. Louis’ Public Policy Administration (P P ADM) program has four components: the Master of Public Policy Administration (MPPA) degree program, the Nonprofit Management and Leadership Program (NPML), Local Government Management (LGM), and Policy and Program Evaluation (PPE).

 The Master of Public Policy Administration (MPPA) is an interdisciplinary program designed to prepare students for managerial and policy analysis positions in the public and non-profit sectors or related organizations.
 The MPPA is part of the Public Policy Administration program, an independent unit of the UMSL Graduate School, and is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA).